What is gastroscopy?

 How is endoscopy performed?

 You will be asked to lie down on a stretcher on your left side.
 You will be given a sedative or pain reliever.
 This will help you relax during the procedure.
 You will be in a semi-awake state but you will still be able to interact with the doctor.
 Before the procedure, the doctor or nurse will spray your throat to freeze it.
-Then the doctor will insert the endoscope tube into your mouth and slide it slowly, gently, and further into the digestive tract.
+Then, the doctor will insert the endoscope tube into your mouth and slide it slowly, gently, and further into the digestive tract.
 It is important at this stage to tell the doctor about any discomfort you feel.

 Can I go home after the endoscopy?

-Yes, you can go home soon after the procedure, but after spending some time in a recovery room, where your blood pressure and heart rate will be checked regularly.
+Yes, you can go home soon after the procedure, but only after spending some time in a recovery room, where your blood pressure and heart rate will be checked regularly.
 When the sedation has worn off, you can then leave the clinic.
 You will probably feel drowsy and tired, but this sensation will wear off over time.
 This is why you will need to ask someone to drive you home after the procedure.

 What is an endoscopic video capsule?